claroline/Claroline/src/core/Claroline/CoreBundle/Resources/doc/readme.md

-# Getting started with Claroline plugin development
+# Getting started with Claroline development

-This tutorial aims to explain how to develop a plugin that manages a new resource type in the Claronext LMS.
+This tutorial aims to explain how to develop on Claronext LMS.

 ## Prerequisites